hhsheak/rock-paper-scissors/README.md

 # rock-paper-scissors

 Done as part of the Odin Project.
+Created with JS, CSS and HTML